carloslack/lkm-snips/kelf/README.md

     make

 ## About
-    Manipulating ELF elf objects from within the kernel is not the kind of module that is so easily found out there.
-The kernel itself does it a lot: for core dumps,  everytime you run a program and etc... , however from an external LKM is it less common.
+    Manipulating ELF elf objects in the kernel is not so usual but in the kernel it is done a lot: for core dumps,  everytime you run a program and etc...

     This is useful, however, in security and debugging, extending from this code would be very feasible in creating a Elf injection module, fuzzer and